NeuroTechX/ntx_slack_archive/random.md

  >Some of the board directors of D-wave were actually at our last NeuroTechVan event where we talked about potential of quantum computation occurring naturally within the wetware of the mind. <https://www.youtube.com/watch?v=5qbRBT_WjH4&amp;t=738s>

+11/13/2017 5:42 AM

+ **sydneyneurotechx** :

+ >Arivis Imaging has some cool VR demos they have done with different brain mappings.
+This one was showed at SFN <https://www.youtube.com/watch?v=kuDmqgQi2TU&amp;feature=youtu.be&amp;app=desktop>